ryanhuangg/AMD_ACB/README.md

 - Export and import functions to allow saving current form to json for future modification
 - The table reflects ACB pool value, not total account value at market prices (because ETrade already has that)

-For usage with ETrade, you mainly have to fill in these fields, the rest should be automatically populated:
+For usage with E*TRADE, you mainly have to fill in these fields, the rest should be automatically populated:
 - RSU Vest: Date, Shares Vested
 - ESPP Purchase: Date, Shares bought, Employee price / Share
 - Disposition: Date, Shares sold, Sale price / share